Jonastjep/CRAPy/ProgressReport_CRAPy.md

 #### Francesco:
+- Carried out first tutorials for processing so I can get some knowledge on the graphical part of the Genetic NN code
+- Dowloaded Anaconda, Processing and Atom to work with python
+- Read part of the script for creating the plaentary climate model.
+I have figured out the variables needed but my knowledge of python and physics isn't good enough yet to make sense of most part of the code.
+If you want to check it out you can find it on (https://github.com/Planet-Factory/claude/blob/master/CLAuDE%20NOM.pdf)

 #### Jonas:
 - Restructured the github repo for the new project (deleted unecessary files and changed directory struct) and created a [script](https://github.com/Jonastjep/CRAPy/blob/master/Tutorials/createProjStruc.py) to make this file.
 Also created a table of content for facilitating navigation for the readers.